FULL WEBSITE COMING SOON!

 About Emma McFarland

-Her recent work as a workshop designer, facilitator and speaker spans organisations including IDEO, Kaleider, Young Women's Trust, Mozfest, South East Dance and Bristol's Doing Things Differently.
+She leads the digital transformation QuestLab Network programme for choreographers at Studio Wayne McGregor and her recent work as workshop designer, facilitator and speaker spans organisations including IDEO, Kaleider, The Goethe Institut, Young Women's Trust, Mozfest, Knowle West Media Centre and Exeter University MBA programme.

 Emma began her career in a very different environment, as Institutional Marketing Manager for investment bank CS First Boston.